Veteran jobs in Australia: A comprehensive guide for employers

 Developing a veteran-friendly hiring process

 Employers hiring veterans may consider how recruitment and onboarding practices support individuals transitioning from military service.
-Job descriptions can reference transferable skills such as leadership or teamwork, which veterans often develop in the Australian Defence Force.
+Job descriptions can reference transferable skills such as leadership or teamwork, which veterans often develop during their training and service.
 Veterans may access external resources or programs, such as Soldier On and the RSL Employment Program.
-Onboarding that introduces company culture, expectations, and available support resources can help new employees adjust from military to civilian work.
+Onboarding that introduces company culture, expectations and available support resources can help new employees adjust from military to civilian work.

 Related: Onboarding New Employees: A Step-by-Step Guide for Employers